eye-division/rosa-prod-site/_projects/green-fields-beyond.md

 description: >-
   The highlight of Lincoln 16, a series of events looking back at Lincoln in World War One.
 Presented as a live professionally-led event in July 2016 involving  hundreds of local performers.
-Green Fields Beyond presents the story of the tank factories of Lincoln in World War One.
+Green Fields Beyond tells the story of the tank factories of Lincoln in World War One.

   Produced in partnership with BBC Radio Lincolnshire and supported by Arts Council England